htrinter/Open-Multiple-URLs/README.md

 - Open a list of URLs simultaneously.
 - Load and render page on tab focus.
 - Extract URLs from text.
-- Input text and options cached locally.
+- Input text and options saved locally.
 - Open tabs in random order.

 ## Usage